- Structure of higher education in the UK

 Be sure to specify the possibility of receiving a scholarship or a grant

-For Russian and foreign students, as a rule, there are ample opportunities for receiving scholarships and grants for studies in British universities - we note a few of the largest and most famous:
+For foreign students, as a rule, there are ample opportunities for receiving scholarships and grants for studies in British universities - SMAPSE experts note a few of the largest and most famous:

-- Sheffield International College = £ 2000 for training time + £ 2000 if the course is successfully completed (various programs and academic directions)
+- Sheffield International College = 2,000 £ for education time + 2,000 £ if the course is successfully completed (various programs and academic directions)

-- University of Southhampton = £ 3000- £ 5000, depends on the level of the academic score (from 4.25 to 4.75 out of 5 possible), makes it possible to almost completely cover the possibility of training (magistracy)
+- University of Southhampton = 3,000 £ - 5,000 £, depends on the level of the academic score (from 4.25 to 4.75 out of 5 possible), makes it possible to almost completely cover the possibility of education (magistracy)

-- Chevening Scholarships = up to £ 23,500 for Master's programs in management and management (the scholarship is directly funded by the UK Government and can cover not only the costs of training, but also air tickets, accommodation and meals, running costs).
+- Chevening Scholarships = up to 23,500 £ for Master's programs in management (the scholarship is directly funded by the UK Government and can cover not only the costs of education, but also air tickets, accommodation and meals, running costs).

-Believe me, scholarships and study grants are very important and useful for saving money.
-We give only the approximate cost of higher education in the UK for 1 academic year (it can vary significantly depending on the prestige, level and rating of the institution):
+Scholarships and study grants are very important and useful for saving money.
+SMAPSE specialists give only the approximate cost of higher education in the UK for 1 academic year (it can vary significantly depending on the prestige, level and ranking of the institution):